An ADMM Based Framework for AutoML Pipeline Configuration: Empirical Evaluations

-In this subsection, we evaluate the proposed ADMM framework against widely used AutoML systems Auto-sklearn \citep{feurer2015efficient} and TPOT \citep{olson2016tpot}.
-This comparison is limited to black-box optimization with {\em analytic constraints only} (problem \eqref{eq: prob0}) since existing AutoML toolkits can {\em not handle black-box constraints explicitly}.
-We consider $2$ versions of vanilla Auto-sklearn (disabling ensembles\footnotemark and meta-learning) --

-ASKL:SMAC3, using SMAC \citep{smac} for HPO, and ASKL:RND, using random search \citep{bergstra2012random}.
-We consider $2$ instances of TPOT -- TPOT:10 \& TPOT:50 with population sizes of 10 \& 50 respectively to ensure that TPOT is able to achieve some solution in the maximum allotted optimization time on all datasets.
-For ADMM, we utilize Bayesian optimization for \eqref{eq: theta_min} on the active set \eqref{eq:cbb-active} and the CMAB algorithm for \eqref{eq: z_step} -- ADMM(BO, Ba)\footnotemark.
-We skip multi-fidelity approximations to maintain parity with the baselines since this adds another dimension of variability.
+\prnote{ random search RND, and TPOT with a population of $50$ (instead of the default $100$) to ensure that TPOT is able to process multiple generations of the genetic algorithm in the allotted time on all data sets. } For ADMM, we utilize \prnote{BO} for \eqref{eq: theta_min} and CMAB for \eqref{eq: z_step} -- ADMM(BO,Ba)\footnotemark.